MimIR 0.1

 std::ostream & errln(const char *fmt, Args &&... args)

-Converted to continuation-passing style (CPS) this type looks like this:
+In continuation-passing style (CPS), the same type looks like this:

 ret (mem, argc)

-It is also important to make main external.
-Otherwise, MimIR will simply remove this function.
+It is also important to mark main as external.
+Otherwise, MimIR may remove it as dead code.

-We optimize the program, emit an LLVM assembly file, and compile it via clang.
-Finally, we execute the generated program with ./hello a b c and output its exit code - which should be 4.
+Finally, we optimize the program, emit an LLVM assembly file, compile it via clang, and execute the generated binary with ./hello a b c.
+We then print its exit code, which should be 4.

 Immutables vs. Mutables